mayurnewase/Cometitive-Travelling-Salesman-Problem/README.md

       install python library "tkinter".
 Which is used for developing applications in gui. install python library "pandas".
 Which is used for managing data from csv files.

-thats it.
+That's it.

-Download 2 files.
+Download 2 files:-

       1st is csv file.Which contain dataset
       2nd contain main environent.